Ormica-LLC/mbh/src/pages/index.md

-          **MiaBuysHouses.com** is a real estate solutions and investment firm that specializes in helping homeowners get rid of burdensome *houses fast*. **MiaBuysHouses.com** is an investor and problem solver who can buy your house fast with a fair all-cash offer.
+          **MiaBuysHouses.com** is a real estate solutions and investment firm that specializes in helping homeowners get rid of burdensome *houses fast*. **MiaBuysHouses.com** is an investor and problem solver who can buy your house fast with an all-cash offer.
         actions: []
         image_alt: Need to sell your house?
         media_position: top